Fully First-Order Algorithms for Online Bilevel Optimization

-\textbf{Online Bilevel Optimization.} Compared to BO, OBO remains relatively underexplored. \citep{tarzanagh2024onlinebileveloptimizationregret} and \citep{lin2023nonconvexbileveloptimizationtimevarying} were the first to investigate OBO and introduced the window-averaged hypergradient framework. \citep{bohne2024onlinenonconvexbileveloptimization} adopted ITD for hypergradient computation and proposed the OBBO algorithm along with its stochastic variant, SOBBO.
-Subsequently, \citep{nazari2025stochastic} introduced a momentum-based search direction and proposed the SOGD also in stochastic environment. \citep{jia2026achievingbetterlocalregret} reanalyze the bilevel local regret without window averaging, propose the first algorithm with adaptive inner iterations and achieve optimality.
-They also propose a new window averaging analysis framework that gets rid of the sublinear variation assumption. \citep{bohne2026non} studies non-stationary functional bilevel optimization, which can also be analyzed within the existing OBO framework.
+\textbf{Online Bilevel Optimization.} Online bilevel optimization (OBO) has attracted growing attention in recent years.
+Early studies by \citet{tarzanagh2024online} and \citet{lin2023non} initiated the investigation of OBO and developed a window-averaged hypergradient framework.
+Building on this line of work, \citet{bohne2024online} employed iterative differentiation (ITD) to compute hypergradients and proposed the OBBO algorithm, together with its stochastic counterpart SOBBO.
+Later, \citet{nazari2025stochastic} introduced a momentum-based search direction and developed SOGD for the stochastic OBO setting.
+More recently, \citet{jia2026achieving} revisited bilevel local regret without window averaging, proposed the first adaptive-inner-iteration algorithm, and established optimal guarantees.
+They further introduced a new window-averaging analysis framework that removes the need for sublinear variation assumptions.
+In addition, \citet{bohne2026non} studied non-stationary functional bilevel optimization, which can also be interpreted within the existing OBO framework.